Corey Seager Player Props: Rangers vs. Pirates

 Corey Seager At The Plate

-- Looking at the 16 games he has played this year, he's went deep in three of them (18.8%), and in 4.3% of his trips to the plate.
+- He has gone deep in 17.6% of his games this season, and 4.1% of his plate appearances.

-- Seager has driven home a run in eight games this season (50.0%), including more than one RBI in 25.0% of his games and producing three or more of his team's runs on one occasion..
+- Seager has driven in a run in nine games this season (52.9%), including four games with more than one RBI (23.5%).
+He has also driven home three or more of his team's runs in one contest.

-- He has scored in eight of 16 games this season, and more than once 4 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.